jasleen1722/jasleen1722/README.md

 ## Hi there 👋

+i rarely use github but would love to dump nerdy stuff here one day 🫡

 <!--
 **jasleen1722/jasleen1722** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.